Top sirloin beef and veggies in a tasty sesame garlic sauce. Super easy one pan dish in a quick amount of time.

 First I chopped up the meat, place in a dish or you can use a gallon storage bag, add soy sauce, garlic, ginger, ground pepper, chili paste, and sesame oil, mix it up and let it marinate in refrigerator for at least 20 mins, longer if you have time, to infuse flavor into the meat.

-After meat has soaked up all that flavor, heat up pan, I use stainless steel or cast iron, toss meat in pan and cook on medium for a few minutes, then add veggies and the bottled sauce.
-Cook till desired tenderness of meat and veggies.
+Take the marinated meat and place in skillet( I use either stainless steel or cast iron skillets), and cook on medium for a few minutes, then add veggies and the bottled sauce.
+Then cook till desired tenderness of meat and veggies.

 I prefer my meat med rare to med and my veggies still having a crunch to them, however many people prefer meat cooked well and veggies soft, so it just depends on your tastes.